semaphoreci/docs/docs/guided-tour/getting-started.md

    must be fast.
 3. **Power**: The CI/CD tool needs to be able to run any automated software workflow, at any scale.
-2. **Ease of use**: CI/CD must be easy enough for every developer to use, so that they are in close contact with the operation of their software and its impact on users.
+2. **Ease of use**: CI/CD must be easy enough for every developer to use so that they are in close contact with the operation of their software and its impact on users.